 The church is currently on its annual summer break.
 Weekly Sunday worship services will resume after Labor Day.
 We invite you to check this page periodically for updates, and also to subscribe to our e-newsletter to keep informed about upcoming events and activities.
 Contact the church administrator to have your email address added to the subscriber list.

 We are all familiar with religious rites of passage, often grounded in passages of time.
 UUs have a few; most other faiths have many.
 Our inner spiritual self may or may not evolve or develop in a way that coincides with a set timetable of ritual-based events.
 Discussion and reflection will include exploration of our experiences, with the spiritual milestones that mark our journeys.
+Karen Bishop will lead the service.

 You can sample past sermons, both text and audio, here.